MozeBaltyk/Rkub/README.md

 All prerequisites are set in folder `meta` and `meta/execution-environment.yml`.
 So it's possible to use ansible-builder (though not tested yet).

 ## Some details

+I favored the tarball installation since it's the one the most compact and also leave an tar.zst on all nodes.

 **Build** have for purpose to create a tar zst with following content: